 Pisac is a very safe eclectic little town where native Peruvians, hippies and expats from a wide variety of countries enjoy the beauty and simplicity Peruvian living.

-- Pisac ruins are similar in scale to Machu Picchu, but with a fraction of the tourists
+- Visit the Pisac ruins, which are similar in scale to Machu Picchu, but with a fraction of the tourists

-Spend a week exploring the former capital of the Incan empire.
+Spend two full days exploring the former capital of the Incan Empire.

 - City bus tour